 2020 CDF-NY Beat the Odds® Gala

-Our annual celebration on February 24, 2020 at the Pierre in NYC will honor Brittany Merrill Underwood, Founder of Akola Jewelry and Crystal McCrary, award-winning film and television producer, director and author, our five Beat the Odds® Ambassadors and others for an exciting night of food, friends and inspiration.
-Purchase tickets for the 2020 CDF-NY Beat the Odds Gala here.
+Our annual celebration on February 24, 2020 at the Pierre in NYC honored Brittany Merrill Underwood, Founder of Akola Jewelry and Crystal McCrary, award-winning film and television producer, director and author, our five Beat the Odds® Ambassadors.
+It was an exciting night of food, friends and inspiration.
+To help provide resources for the BTO scholars and all our policy work, please feel free to donate here.

 Congratulations to the 2020 CDF-NY Beat the Odds® Scholars!